Rlee-94/Weather-App/README.md

 ## Summary

-- I wanted to start a project that required me tow ork with an API.
+- I wanted to start a project that required me to work with an API.
 I believed this would allow me to take a step further with learning JS.
 I had to research how to get an API key from open weather, fetch the key in JS, and extract the json data I wanted to create a weather card.

 ### What I learned